 The first thing we have to understand is why the gift of the Holy Ghost must be given only after the ordinance of baptism has been accomplished.
 Side-stepping the issue of how a baptism is to be performed, in order for it to be valid, it has to be done by someone who is officially authorized by God to perform that ceremony.
 If this doesn’t happen then the baptism has no meaning because it isn’t recognized by heaven.

 This concept is understood by most Christian faiths because in most churches the pastor, priest, or minister is the person who must do the baptizing.
-In other words, an ordinary Christians can’t go out and baptize anyone they want anytime they want.
+In other words, an ordinary Christian can’t go baptize anyone they want anytime they want.
 It has to be done by someone recognized by the church as having the authority to perform this ordinance.

-Since some churches don’t believe baptism is necessary for salvation while others teach it is, and considering there is a wide variety of beliefs about how baptisms are to be performed, obviously God can’t accept all of these different beliefs as being valid because if he did it would make any belief in baptism completely meaningless.
+Then there are some churches who don’t believe that baptism is necessary for salvation while others teach it is, and considering there is a wide variety of beliefs about how baptisms are to be performed, obviously God can’t accept all of these different beliefs as being valid because if he did it would make any belief in baptism completely meaningless.

 But baptism is more than just being dunked under water.
 It carries with it a number of symbolic meanings, one of which we have already seen is that it removes our sins.
 The term the scriptures use for this process is called having a remission of our sins or having our sins remitted.
 Thus, when this ordinance is administered by an authorized agent of God, all of our past sins are wiped away and God remembers them no more as soon as we come up out of the water.
 At that very moment, we are clean and spotless of sin as though we were a new born baby.
 Then, only after we have first been cleansed of sin, are we given the opportunity to “receive the Holy Ghost.”

-Since the Holy Ghost cannot dwell in unholy places, that is why we first have to be made clean through the ordinance of baptism.
-But, unfortunately, we don’t retain our clean status for very long because we continue to sully ourselves with sin every day thereafter, and that’s where the gift of the Holy Ghost comes into play.
+The reason why the gift of the Holy Ghost must be given only after baptism is because the Holy Ghost cannot dwell in unholy places.
+This is why we first have to be made clean through the ordinance of baptism.
+But, unfortunately, we don’t retain our clean status for very long because it doesn’t take long before we continue to sully ourselves with sin almost on a daily basis, and that’s where the “gift” of the Holy Ghost comes into play.

 The Holy Ghost can teach, reveal, testify, comfort, and give spiritual gifts to people who have not been baptized, but he cannot perform his most important role until after we’ve been cleansed, and that is his role as a sanctifier.

-To sanctify something means to make it holy or pure and that process begins when we are baptized.
-However, since we don’t stay clean for very long, therefore the act of sanctification is not a one-time event but an ongoing process.
+To sanctify something or someone means to make holy or pure and that process begins when we are baptized.
+However, since we don’t stay clean for very long, the act of sanctification is not a one-time event but an ongoing process.

 However, there are two kinds of sanctifications that must happen in our life.
 The first is to be made spotless or free from sin, which happens when our sins are forgiven.
-Through participating in the ordinance of baptism, we have the opportunity to repent when we sin and it is in repenting that the atonement of Christ allows our past and current sins to be removed as though they had never happened.
+Both before and after baptism, we have the opportunity to repent when we sin and it is in repenting that the atonement of Christ allows our past and current sins to be removed as though they had never happened.
 But, just being sinless doesn’t mean we are holy.
 It just means that God forgives us of the sins we’ve made.
 To be holy means we have no more disposition to sin, and merely washing away our sins doesn’t take away our desire to sin.

 Therefore, another kind of sanctification process has to take place whereby our hearts are changed to the point where we no longer want to sin.
 When we reach that point in our spiritual progression then we have become perfect in the same way that our Father in heaven is perfect.
-And once we have attained that level of holiness then we are ready to inherit eternal life or, in other words, our exaltation.
+And once we have attained that level of holiness then we are ready to inherit eternal life, which is the kind of life that God lives.
+We call that condition exaltation.

 The over-arching role of the Holy Ghost is not just to make us sinless but to help us become as holy to the same degree that God is holy.
 Everything else he does – teaches, reveals, testifies, comforts, gives spiritual gifts – are merely appendages or aids to help us in becoming holy.

-This is what the gift of the Holy Ghost is really all about, but he can’t perform his work of sanctification until we have first been baptized.
+This is what the gift of the Holy Ghost is really all about, but he can’t perform his work of sanctification until we have first been cleansed of sin through the ordinance of baptism.
 Therefore, no matter how much someone of another faith may enjoy the fruits of the Spirit, what they can’t receive from him is being made holy because they have never had their sins officially washed away through the ordinance of an authorized baptism, and until that happens their repentance has no effect on their salvation.

 But what does it mean to “receive the Holy Ghost” and how does that help us to become sanctified?
 It means being willing to receive his instruction, guidance, and direction as he works to transform us into a god-like being.
 For example, when we do something wrong, the Spirit tells us we need to repent.
 At that point we can either be willing to receive his instruction or we can choose not to follow his direction.
 If we choose to ignore him, then we are not receiving, or allowing, the Holy Ghost to change our heart, and without that kind of transformation we will continue to act in ways that are unholy.